apache/couchdb-documentation/src/config/couch-peruser.rst

     Note: When using JWT authorization, the provided token must include a custom ``_couchdb.roles=['_admin']`` claim to for the peruser database to be properly created and accessible for the user provided in the ``sub=`` claim.

+    .. config:option:: q

+    If set, specify the sharding value for per-user databases.
+If unset, the cluster default value will be used.

+        [couch_peruser]
+        q = 1